Spitfires Home Club Information Team Information Special Events Links of Interest

 When does the summer season start?

 The OCSL regular season usually starts the week of Victoria Day.
 (Yes, there are Monday games on the holiday.)
-The NCISL will be the same or may start a week earlier, when the city officially opens the fields.
+The NCISL holds exhibition games the week before Victoria Day.
+Our teams sign up for those.
+The regular season starts, like the OCSL, the week of Victoria Day.

 Note: Everyone should check the OCSL and NCISL websites before their first few games.
 Weather can cause the city to close the fields with little to no notice.